Welcome to West Coast Psychotherapy

 C) Pay the counselor completely out of pocket and do not seek any reimbursement from your insurance company.

-D) In A through C you may use your health savings account or flexible spending account to pay for counseling sessions.
+D) In A through C you may use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for counseling sessions.

 Find a counselor that fits your budget.

 Understand that counseling is an expense and investment in yourself.
-You get to decide what type of investment you want to make into your emotional wellness.
+You get to decide what type of investment you want to make into your healing, recovery and emotional wellness.

 What do you get for your counseling session fee?

-Counseling or psychotherapy involves engaging in a set of highly complex cognitive, emotional, neurological, biological and behavioral processes that are designed to help you make wanted, needed and lasting changes in your life.
+Somatic counseling or psychotherapy involves engaging in a set of deep brain, highly complex, emotional, neurological, biological and behavioral processes that are designed to help you make wanted, needed and lasting changes in your life.
+The main counseling modality that I use is called Brainspotting which is a brain and body based modality.

-Counseling is about transitioning you from dysregulation to regulation from chaos to order.
+Counseling is about transitioning from dysregulation to regulation from chaos to order.

 Counseling with me is a professional personalized experience that allows you to make desired changes in order to achieve specific goals, successes and to have the quality of life that you want.
 You receive expert help for emotional issues and concerns that are painful, frightening, incidents that have caused feelings of guilt and shame, change unwanted behavioral patterns which have resulted in a less than optimal quality of life and have blocked you from being your truest self.